Upgrade to Florida’s New Standard in Home Energy & Cooling

 Why Florida Homes Are Being Upgraded

-R-410A is being phased out as a refrigerant according to the Environmental Protection Agency (EPA) under the American Innovation and Manufacturing (AIM) Act.
-On January 1, 2025, all new HVAC systems must comply with a 750 Global Warming Potential (GWP) limit.
-R-410A will no longer be used in new equipment.
+In Florida, R-410A is being phased out as a refrigerant for new HVAC systems due to the Environmental Protection Agency's (EPA) regulations under the American Innovation and Manufacturing (AIM) Act.
+The transition began on January 1, 2025, with a requirement that all new HVAC systems must comply with a 750 Global Warming Potential (GWP) limit.
+This means R-410A, which has a GWP of 2,088, will no longer be used in new equipment.

 Benefits of Upgrading